Augustine, a former gnostic, lived between 354 and 430 AD, and introduced the following heretical views into church and made them popular

 He was contemporary with Jerome and Ambrosius.
 In his early years he was heavily influenced by Manichaeism and afterward by the Neo-Platonism.
 Although he later abandoned Neoplatonism some ideas are still visible in his early writings.
 After his conversion to Christianity, Augustine developed his own approach to philosophy and theology, accommodating a variety of methods and different perspectives.
 He believed that the grace of Christ was indispensable to human freedom, and he framed the concepts of original sin and just war.

-Compared with Augustine, Pelagius was way more consistent with the Bible.
-Read more about him in another blog post in the same Category
+Compared with Augustine, Pelagius was way more consistent with the Bible and shared the same Bible interpretation as the church fathers before him.
+(Read more about him in another blog post in the same Category.)